xiw013/xiw013.github.io/README.md

 - (Spring 2021 - present) Provost Honors

 ### Projects
-Mini Project on creating an chatbot: [chatbot]().
+Mini Project on creating a chatbot: [Soical chatbot]().

 Mini Project on analyzing sentiments among all comments within a youtube video related to gun controls: [Sentiment Analysis on Gun Control Video on youtube]().

-Collaborating with 4 other UCSD students completed the first project in Data Science: [Exploring the traffic patterns expercially car collisions' patterns in San Diego area](https://github.com/xiw013/SD-Traffic-Collision.git).
-We hope that this project be used to create safer and more efficient communities for everyone.
+Collaborating with 4 other UCSD students, I completed the first project in Data Science: [Exploring traffic patterns in the San Diego area](https://github.com/xiw013/SD-Traffic-Collision.git).
+We hope that this project will be used to create safer and more efficient communities for everyone.

 ---

-## Extracirriculum Activity
+## Extracurricular Activity
-- Principle member and Social Media/Marketing co-chair of the [Association for Women in Mathematics](https://awm-math.org/), UCSD undergraduate branch.
+- Principal member and Social Media/Marketing co-chair of the [Association for Women in Mathematics](https://awm-math.org/), UCSD undergraduate branch.
-- Founding member of [Triton Translator](https://sites.google.com/ucsd.edu/triton-translators/home?authuser=0) which is organization dedicated to providing translation support for community organizations in SD area.
+- Founding member of [Triton Translator](https://sites.google.com/ucsd.edu/triton-translators/home?authuser=0) which is an organization dedicated to providing translation support for community organizations in the SD area.
 - Social Justice Ambassador Intern for [Orange County Human Relations Commissions](https://www.ochumanrelations.org/), Santa Ana, CA

-Aside from academic, I also love palying musics, painting, hiking, and traveling!
+Aside from academics, I also love playing music, painting, hiking, and traveling!